-- In order to fight against violence, terrorism and injustice, ISCC has a sister organization called “Muslims Against Terrorism (M.A.T.).
-MAT was established in Calgary on January 11, 1999 and has spread out worldwide.
-Presently, MAT has branches in the following countries.
+- To fight against violence, terrorism, extremism, and injustice, ISCC has a sister organization called “Muslims Against Terrorism (M.A.T.).
+MAT was established in Calgary on January 11, 1998 and has spread out worldwide.
+MAT has its own website, http://www.m-a-t.org.

-- ISCC has its women and youth wings, Islamic Association for Canadian Women (IACW) and Canadian Association of Muslim Youth (CAMY).
-The major responsibility of IACW is to educate and create awareness about the teachings of Islam related to women’s rights and role in the society and remove any misconceptions about it.
-For details please visit http://www.iacw.ca/.
-The Canadian Association of Muslim Youth (CAMY).
-This is the children and youth wing of ISCC.
-The main responsibilities of this organization are to educate Muslim children and youth regarding their rights and responsibilities, provide Islamic education, organize sports clubs, field trips and most importantly provide ISCC it’s future members.
-For more information on CAMY please visit http://camyiscc.wix.com/camy#!home/mainPage
+- ISCC has its women and youth wings, the Islamic Association for Canadian Women (IACW), and Canadian Association of Muslim Youth (CAMY).
+The major responsibility of IACW is to educate and create awareness about the teachings of Islam related to women’s rights and role in society and remove any misconceptions about it.

 Please inform other brothers and sisters about ISCC and ask them to become member of ISCC.
-You must be a Canadian citizen or permanent resident of Canada.
-To become member of ISCC please download the Membership Form and send it to firstname.lastname@example.org or phone toll free (866)-208-6898 or mail at 28 Crowfoot Terrace NW, P.O.
-Box 68142, Calgary, Alberta T3G 3N8, Canada.
+You must be a Canadian citizen or a permanent resident of Canada.
+To become a member of ISCC please send email at firstname.lastname@example.org or phone at 416-994-5467.

 Office: 4616 80th Avenue NE, Calgary, Alberta T3J 4B7, Canada.